mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/robot-tutorials-troubleshooting.rst

 Missing Model files
 ^^^^^^^^^^^^^^^^^^^^
-Some of the |openvino| based tutorials in this SDK rely on the models that are provided during the installation of the ``ros-humble-openvino-node``.
+Some of the OpenVINO™ based tutorials in this SDK rely on the models that are provided during the installation of the ``ros-humble-openvino-node``.
 In case you missed out on installing these models you may run into problem when executing these tutorials.

-Follow the instructions on :doc:`../../gsg_robot/install-openvino`, to troubleshoot potential issues with the |openvino| installation.
+Follow the instructions on :doc:`../../gsg_robot/install-openvino`, to troubleshoot potential issues with the OpenVINO™ installation.

 .. _troubleshooting-gpu-not-detected: